hlam9/covid-3d-data/README.md

 We are dealing with 3d images, focusing mainly on these two data sets below.
 We pull the data from the Cancer Imaging Archive, specifically the Medical Imaging Data Resource Center (MIDRC).
+We chose to focus on the lungs, and identifying and comparing different lungs in order to determine the likelyhood of being infected by COVID-19.

 MIDRC-RICORD-1A-419639-000082 # This data set contains the infected lung